silentmoooon/web3-woocommerce-unuspay-payments/readme.txt

 * if the token standard is strictly adhered to and the token is convertible on a supported decentralized exchange.
 Check UnusPay’s documentation for further details about [what tokens are supported](https://unuspay.com/docs/payments/supported/tokens/).

 == Changelog ==
+= 1.0.1 - Sep 07, 2025 =
+* Bug fix: configuration changes were not being saved correctly.

 = 1.0.0 - Sep 07, 2025 =
 * Initial release 🎉.